Karen Golden-Biddle

 Professor Emerita, Management & Organizations

-Karen Golden-Biddle is Questrom Professor in Management and Professor of Management and Organizations at the Questrom School of Business at Boston University.
+Karen Golden-Biddle is Professor of Management and Organizations, emerita at the Questrom School of Business at Boston University.
 She received her BA degree from Denison University and MBA and PhD degrees from Case Western Reserve University.

 Professionally she is active in the Academy of Management, where she has been inducted as a Fellow.

-Karen conducts research and teaches at the graduate level in the areas of cultural change and qualitative methodology.
-She has published three books and authored more than sixty articles and book chapters in management journals such as the Academy of Management Journal and Organization Science.
+Karen conducts research and teaches executive seminars in the areas of discovery and cultural change.
+She also conducts workshops for researchers in theorizing and writing up projects using qualitative methodology.
+She has published four books and authored more than sixty articles and book chapters in management journals such as the Academy of Management Journal and Organization Science.

-Karen has a forthcoming book, The Untapped Power of Discovery (2024, Routledge/Taylor & Francis) for leaders at all levels in organizations and communities.
+Karen’s recently published book, The Untapped Power of Discovery (2024, Routledge/Taylor & Francis) helps leaders at all levels cultivate a practice of discovery, so essential for navigating change in this uncertain time.

 Recognition for Karen’s scholarship includes the 2022 Award (Organizational Research Methods) for her paper on coding practices and iterativity, the 2013 Douglas McGregor Award (Journal of Applied Behavioral Science) for her paper on cultural change and organizational identity in mergers, and the Academy of Management’s Robert McDonald Award for the Advancement of Organizational Research Methodology for her study of constructing contribution in analyzing and writing qualitative research.